sten-dev/incede-ai/src/pages/resources/assima.md

 “Since adopting IBM Cloud solutions, we have experienced no interruptions to service, which means we can deliver on extremely demanding client SLAs \[service level agreements],” says Germain Bourgeois.
 “Equally, the IBM data centers are highly secure and compliant with a range of regulations, allowing us to serve clients in the healthcare and banking industries with ease.
 We are also confident that IBM can help us to meet the upcoming requirements of the General Data Protection Regulation \[GDPR].”

-By augmenting its solutions with AI capabilities, powered by IBM Watson, Assima is poised to deliver even greater value to its client base and sharpen its competitive edge.
+By augmenting its solutions with AI capabilities, powered by IBM watsonx.orchestrate, Assima is poised to deliver even greater value to its client base and sharpen its competitive edge.

-Eleni Iatridis concludes: “IBM Watson solutions are helping us deliver ‘augmented human intelligence’, where employees benefit from improved decision-making and reduced complexity, so they can get the most out of their business applications.
+Eleni Iatridis concludes: “IBM watsonx solutions are helping us deliver ‘augmented human intelligence’, where employees benefit from improved decision-making and reduced complexity, so they can get the most out of their business applications.
 With help from IBM, we’re cutting out the noise to put the most essential information at users’ fingertips, so they can perform better than ever.”

 **About Assima**